Who we are

-We are a not-for-profit organisation, funded by members across Australia.
+We are a not-for-profit organisation, certified by the Australian Government as a registered charity and funded by members across Australia.
 Founded in 1988, we are the largest community of Australians standing in solidarity with the people of Tibet.

-- We raise awareness about the real situation in Tibet and mobilise public support for our campaigns.
+- We raise awareness about the real situation in Tibet, challenge China’s misrepresentation of human rights issues and mobilise public support for our campaigns.